karinapakule-ops/visma-gtm-skills/CONTRIBUTING.md

    it short and stable.
 4. Copy the contents of [`skills/_template.md`](skills/_template.md) into the file and fill it in.
-5. Click **Commit changes**.
-GitHub will offer to **create a new branch and start a pull request** — choose that and click **Propose changes**.
+5. Click **Commit changes**, then **Propose changes**.

+### What you'll see when you propose

+- **If you don't have write access** (most people), GitHub shows a banner saying it will **create a fork** — your own copy of the repo — to hold your change.
+That's normal and expected; just click through it.
+Your edit lands in your fork and opens a **pull request** back to this project.
+- **If you're a collaborator**, GitHub instead offers to **create a new branch** in this repo.
+  Choose that — it opens a pull request too, just without the fork step.

-Your change now waits as a **pull request** for review.
+Either way, your change now waits as a **pull request** for review.
 Once it's approved and merged, the site rebuilds automatically and your skill appears within a minute or two.

+> **Heads-up for first-time contributors:** the very first time you open a pull request, a
+> maintainer has to click **Approve** before the automated checks run.
+This is a one-time
+> spam guard — nothing is wrong with your change.

 You can only add or edit files inside `skills/` — that's by design, so a stray edit can't break the site.
+A check called **`only-skills`** will fail your pull request if it touches anything else.

 ## The front matter (the block at the top between `---` lines)